 Training metrics enable you to objectively assess the effectiveness of your learning solutions, feed training program improvements, and help drive business performance.
-Take a look at their significance and how you can use them to determine training effectiveness and, eventually, impact on business.
+Examine their significance and how you can use them to determine training effectiveness and, eventually, impact on business.

 What Are Employee Training Metrics?